SiyavashTorabi/lolinfo/README.md

 - **Wireframes**:  https://lucid.app/lucidchart/fa848cd1-ea81-495b-bb36-57df26735701/edit?beaconFlowId=22BEC776ACDF9E3A&invitationId=inv_72a57a72-0c1c-4698-9a26-e8a1d20f34c1&page=0_0#
-- **MVP**: search by champion name through a drop down button, being able to opne the web page in phone,ipad and pc
+- **MVP**: search by champion name through a drop down button and connecting name of champs to thaer img for easier search, being able to opne the web page in phone,ipad and pc
-- **Post-MVP**: css design on champions cards & brand design on their info box, have a brand design on the websites background, reemoving rendered data from the screen& rendering new dtata on the screen
+- **Post-MVP**: css design on champions cards & brand design on their info box, have a brand design on the websites background, reemoving rendered data from the screen & replacing it with new data
 - **Goals**:
 -
 |  Day | Deliverable | Status